stashed/docs/docs/guides/v1alpha1/rbac.md

 - See the list of supported backends and how to configure them [here](/docs/guides/v1alpha1/backends/overview.md).
 - See working examples for supported workload types [here](/docs/guides/v1alpha1/workloads.md).
 - Thinking about monitoring your backup operations?
 Stash works [out-of-the-box with Prometheus](/docs/guides/v1alpha1/monitoring/overview.md).
-- Want to hack on Stash?
-Check our [contribution guidelines](/docs/CONTRIBUTING.md).